HarrisonTotty/harrisontotty.github.io/_posts/2019-04-19-learning-rust-1.md

 # Determining Initial Project Dependencies

 We know that this project is going to make heavy use of CLI arguments and environment variables, so we should choose a library that offers the most features in that regard.
-My current favorite in this regard is the [clap](https://crates.io/crates/clap) crate, so let's add it to our `Cargo.toml`:
+My current favorite is the [clap](https://crates.io/crates/clap) crate, so let's add it to our `Cargo.toml`:

 ```toml
 [package]